mohimali/wsl2-guide-windows-10/README.md

 Go to help > Edit Custom VM options on intellij and add the following line
 ```
-$ -Dremote.x11.workaround=false
+-Dremote.x11.workaround=false
 ```

 ## Intellij looks blurry
 Only do these steps if your intelliJ looks blurry.
 I had the same issue on a 4k monitor.
 1. Right click the following files and go to properties -> compatibility > Change high DPI Scaling > High DPI Scaling override Application
 ```
-$ C:\Program Files\VcXsrv\vcxsrv.exe
+C:\Program Files\VcXsrv\vcxsrv.exe
-$ C:\Program Files\VcXsrv\xlaunch.exe
+C:\Program Files\VcXsrv\xlaunch.exe
 ```

 Then you can add the following to your .bashrc or .zshrc file.
 This profile works for me on a 4k monitor with 175% windows display scaling.
 Note only do the below if you have a 4k monitor.
-The numbers may change
+The numbers may change.
+To open .zshrc file, enter `gedit ~/.zshrc`:

 ```
-$ export GDK_SCALE=2
+export GDK_SCALE=2
-$ export GDK_DPI_SCALE=0.75
+export GDK_DPI_SCALE=0.75
-$ export QT_SCALE_FACTOR=2
+export QT_SCALE_FACTOR=2
 ```

 ## Scrolling in nano via mouse
 Add the following alias to your .bashrc or .zshrc.
-Reload this in your terminal using source ~/.bashrc
+Reload this in your terminal using source ~/.bashrc.
+To open .zshrc file, enter `gedit ~/.zshrc`:
 ```
-$ alias nano="nano --mouse"
+alias nano="nano --mouse"
 ```

 # TODO